ahmadnazir/scribbles/_sources/2022/06/17/object-with-required-keys.rst.txt

      Orange = 'orange',
    }

-The following way we can ensure that the object has all keys from the `MyEnum`:
+The following way we can ensure that the object has all keys from the enum `Fruit`:

 ::